GabeStah/gremlin-chaos-monkey/developer-tutorial/index.md

     4. Save this key to an appropriate location (typically your local user `~/.ssh` directory).
 3. After you've signed into the AWS console visit [this page](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=Spinnaker&templateURL=https:%2F%2Fs3.amazonaws.com%2Faws-quickstart%2Fquickstart-spinnaker%2Ftemplates%2Fquickstart-spinnakercf.template), which should load the [`quickstart-spinnakercf.template`](https://s3.amazonaws.com/aws-quickstart/quickstart-spinnaker/templates/quickstart-spinnakercf.template).
 4. Click **Next**.
-5. (Optional) If you haven't already done so, you'll need to create at least one AWS Access Key, which is a
+5. (Optional) If you haven't already done so, you'll need to create at least one AWS Access Key.
 6. Select the **KeyName** of the key pair you previously created.
 7. Input a secure password in the **Password** field.
 8. *(Optional)* Modify the IP address range in the **SSHLocation** field to indicate what IP range is allowed to SSH into the Bastion host.
 For example, if your public IP address is `1.2.3.4` you might enter `1.2.3.4/32` into this field.
 If you aren't sure, you can enter `0.0.0.0/0` to allow any IP address to connect, though this is obviously less secure.